thephpleague/csv/docs/9.0/index.md

 [CSV](https://packagist.org/packages/league/csv) is a simple library to ease CSV documents [loading](/9.0/connections/) as well as [writing](/9.0/writer/), [selecting](/9.0/reader/) and [converting](/9.0/converter/) CSV records.

-## Examples
+## Usage

 ### Parsing a document

-A simple example to show you how to parse a CSV document.
+Accessing some records from a given CSV documents.

 ~~~php
 <?php